netsuite-upload-org/netsuite-upload/README.md

 }
 ```

+Where:

-- ACCOUNTID - Your NetSuite account ID number
+- ACCOUNTID is your NetSuite account ID number
-- LOGIN - Your email address used to log into NetSuite
+- LOGIN is your email address used to log into NetSuite
-- PASSWORD - Your password
+- PASSWORD is your password (make sure you don't commit this file to source control)
-- ROLE - The NetSuite RoleID for which you have web service/API permissions.
+- ROLE is the numeric NetSuite RoleID for which you have web service/API permissions.
+You may need to go look this up in NetSuite Setup…Users/Roles…Manage Roles.

 #### Authentication Option 2: OAuth